pkarsy/rfboot/help/Installation.md

 ```bash
 > rftool
 ```
 Should give you a small usage message.
 This means rftool is in the PATH.
+As you can see the rftool is precompiled.
+It is a i386 statically linked executable, and it can run on any i386 or x86_64 linux system (you can recompile it of course if you want).

 Now it is time to install mCC1101, a modified (and simplified) panStamp CC1101 library.
+The skeleton projects created with "rftool create ProjName" use this library.
+(You can modify the code to use another CC1101 library of course)

 Change "~/sketchbook/libraries" with your actual sketchbook folder.

 ```bash
 > cd ~/sketchbook/libraries